neliva/Neliva.UidProvider/README.md

 ## Overview

-The UidProvider generates variable size IDs ranging from 16 bytes to 32 bytes and consists of:
+The UidProvider generates variable size IDs ranging from 16 bytes to 32 bytes.
+Each ID consists of:

 * A 6-byte timestamp, representing the ID's creation, measured in milliseconds since the Unix epoch.
 * A 6-byte random value generated once per process for the default provider instance.